Colony of Liberia: Early status and settlements

-It is unclear whether or not Liberia was ever technically a colony at all.
-Unlike most other colonies in the 19th century, it had no charter and had no official allegiance or relationship with a sovereign nation.
+It is unclear whether Liberia was ever technically a colony.
+Unlike most other colonies in the 19th century, it had no charter and had no official allegiance to or relationship with a sovereign nation.
 As one early report explained, "The Colony belongs to, and is under the immediate control and jurisdiction of the Board of Managers of the American Colonization Society."
 Even after it had declared independence in 1847 and established itself as a republic in 1848, few nations recognized its sovereignty.
 Indeed, the United States did not recognize Liberia's independence until 1862, after the southern states had seceded and formed the Confederate States of America at the beginning of the American Civil War.

 The American Colonization Society did not act alone in creating the colony.
-Much of what would become Liberia was a collection of independent settlements sponsored by state colonization societies: Mississippi-in-Africa, Kentucky-in-Africa, Louisiana, Virginia, and several others.
+Much of what would become Liberia consisted of a collection of independent settlements sponsored by state colonization societies: Mississippi-in-Africa, Kentucky-in-Africa, Louisiana, Virginia, and several others.
 In the decades before Liberia's independence, these separate colonies systematically came together to form and expand the Colony of Liberia, and in 1839, they formed the Commonwealth of Liberia, defined by a stronger union and an increased dedication to home rule.